ilsh1964/SwissKnife/Scripts/Manage-SSH/README.md

-# Manage-SSH (Ver: 1.2)
+# Manage-SSH (Ver: 2.0)

-## To create a new pair of RSA certificate run:
+## To create a new pair of RSA ssh key run:
-    $ bash manage_ssh.sh
     $ choose 1

 ## To copy the current user public key to user@server run:
-    $ bash manage_ssh.sh
     $ choose 2
     $ Enter remote Server IP address
     $ Enter user name on remote Server

-## Remarks:
+## To FIX permissions:
-#### In case of problem with connection without password to remote host check this issue:
-- Verify the following permissions: .ssh dir:700, id_rsa:600, id_rsa.pub:644, authorized_keys:600
-- Verify in /etc/sshd_config: 'AuthorizedKeyFile=.ssh/authorized_keys'
+    $ choose 3

-- In case of getting an error msg "Agent admitted failure to sign using the key" run the following command to fix it
+## To FIX 'Agent admitted failure to sign using the key' error message:
+    $ choose 4

+## Examine ssh daemon for key authentication definition:
-   $ ssh-add
+    $ choose 5